 Gray Hair With Blonde Ends

 This isn’t your grandma’s gray hair.
 While the trend may have started with uniformly silver and gray hair, we’ve since found that mixing gray with blonde makes the shade appear far more youthful.
-Instead of looking like you’re on the way to collect your pension payment, seem like you attend festivals every day by adding blonde ends.
+Instead of looking like you’re on the way to collect your pension payment, you’ll seem like you attend festivals every day by adding blonde ends.

 Pro tip: For this look, platinum is your go-to shade of blonde.
 The cooler, the better.